Leody Taveras Player Props: Rangers vs. Marlins

-On Friday, Leody Taveras (.250 slugging percentage in past 10 games, with zero homers) and the Texas Rangers face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
-First pitch is at 8:05 PM ET.
+On Saturday, Leody Taveras (batting .205 in his past 10 games) and the Texas Rangers play the Miami Marlins, whose starting pitcher will be George Soriano.
+First pitch is at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the White Sox.
+In his most recent game, he racked up two hits (going 2-for-3 with a double and an RBI) against the Marlins.

 Leody Taveras Game Info & Props vs. the Marlins